danesv/taskrambler/README.md

 The backend is written completely in C while the frontend will be JavaScript, CSS and HTML.

-When this is finished users will be able to connect to the server via their browsers, manage their tasks there and specify policies who else might see their tasks, track the time spend on a specific task, attach tasks to projects, getting reports about their work done, etc.
+Users will be able to connect to the server via their browsers, manage their tasks there and specify policies who else might see their tasks, track the time spend on a specific task, attach tasks to projects, getting reports about their work done, etc.

-Right now for the taskmanagement stuff I think of a similar approach as [taskwarrior](http://taskwarrior.org/projects/show/taskwarrior) is going.
+For the taskmanagement stuff I think of a similar approach as [taskwarrior](http://taskwarrior.org/projects/show/taskwarrior) is going.
 This is an amazing tool and I really enjoy using it.
 I started this as an experiment to implement an HTTP server, then I learned about taskwarrior and thought, wouldn't it be great to have this functionality in a multiuser environment.

-Right now, it is a single process HTTP server implementation that performs not to bad.
+Right now, this is a single process HTTP server implementation that performs not to bad.
+And some application logic for user management.
+Every connection is associated with a session and user can register, login and modify their user data.

-In the next version user will be able to create tasks and share them at least on a basic level.
+In the nearer future an role based access control system will be added.
+Users will be able to add tasts, (for now just a text and maybe a date or something) and they should be able to control who else might see a task.

+If this works reliable I will announce version 0.2.

 The main development page can be found [here](http://redmine.weird-web-workers.org/projects/taskrambler).